 \subsection{Curve graph}

 The \emph{curve graph} $\C(S)$ of $S$ was first introduced by Harvey \cite{Harvey_CC}.
-It is a graph whose vertices are isotopy classes of essential simple closed curves on $S$, and two vertices are connected by an edge if they have disjoint representatives.
-We equipped with a simplicial metric $d_{\C}$ on the curve graph.
-Some geometric properties were studied by Masur and Minsky \cite{MM_CC}.
+It is a graph whose vertices are isotopy classes of essential simple closed curves on $S$, and where two vertices are connected by an edge if they have disjoint representatives.
+We equip the curve graph with a simplicial metric $d_{\C}$.
+Some geometric properties of $\C(S)$ were studied by Masur and Minsky \cite{MM_CC}.

-\begin{theorem}[Masur-Minsky] The curve graph $\C(S)$ is a connected, unbounded, and Gromov hyperbolic metric space. \end{theorem} Here, a geodesic metric space is called Gromov hyperbolic if there exists $\delta > 0$ so that every geodesic triangle is $\delta$-thin, i.e., the $\delta$-neighborhood of one side contains the other two sides.
+\begin{theorem}[Masur--Minsky] The curve graph $\C(S)$ is a connected, unbounded, and Gromov hyperbolic metric space. \end{theorem} Here, a geodesic metric space is called Gromov hyperbolic if there exists $\delta > 0$ so that every geodesic triangle is $\delta$-thin, i.e., the $\delta$-neighborhood of one side contains the other two sides.